 It's hard to find a better school than Cornell University if you wish to pursue Communication & Media Studies as a major.
 Graduates from the communication & media studies degree program at Cornell University make 31.4% more than the average college grad in this field.
 Ithaca, New York is an ideal environment for college students who enjoy the fast-paced urban lifestyle.

 Because of Cornell's superb student-to-faculty ratio of 9:1, there are many opportunities for students to work with their professors.
 Worried that you won't be able to afford Cornell University?
 Don’t let that stop you from applying because 55.0% of undergraduates receive financial help.
 Videos from Cornell could be a great way to get more info on the university.

 Wake Forest University is a great option for students pursuing a Communication & Media Studies degree.
 In addition to its bachelor's programs, Wake Forest University offers graduate degrees in Communications.
 Positioned in Winston-Salem, North Carolina, this college is a good final choice for students who enjoy the exhilaration of a popular city.

-The major with the most students enrolled at this school is economics.
 Just 36.0% of students graduate in four years.
 Wake Forest University is way ahead of the pack on that mark with its 82.4% on-time graduation rate.
+93.0% of freshmen return for their 2nd year.
 Take a virtual tour to explore Wake Forest University's campus.